swiftlang/swift-evolution/proposals/0431-isolated-any-functions.md

-[^6]: Technically, it is possible to achieve this effect in Swift today in a way that Swift could conceivably look through: the caller could be a closure with an `isolated` parameter, and that closure could be called with an expression like `fn.isolation` as the arugment.
+[^6]: Technically, it is possible to achieve this effect in Swift today in a way that Swift could conceivably look through: the caller could be a closure with an `isolated` parameter, and that closure could be called with an expression like `fn.isolation` as the argument.
 Swift could analyze this to see that the parameter has the value of `fn.isolation` and then understand the connection between the caller's isolation and `fn`.
 This would be very cumbersome, though, and it